flox/flox/cli/flox/doc/flox-edit.md

 By default invokes an editor with a copy of the local manifest for the user to interactively edit.
-The editor is found by querying `$EDITOR`, `$VISUAL`, and then by looking in `$PATH` for a list of common editors.
+The editor is found by querying `$EDITOR`, `$VISUAL`, and then by looking for common editors in `$PATH`.
-An environment's manifest that exists on FloxHub or in a different directory can be edited via the `-r` a `-d` flags respectively.
+The manifest of an environment on FloxHub or in a different directory can be edited via the `-r` or `-d` flags respectively.
+See [`manifest.toml(1)`](./manifest.toml.md) for more details on the manifest format.

 Once the editor is closed the environment is built in order to validate the edit.
-The edit is discarded if the build fails.
+If the build fails you are given a change to continue editing the manifest, and if you decline, the edit is discarded.
 This transactional editing prevents an edit from leaving the environment in a broken state.
+One exception is the `-n` flag, which renames a local environment but does not rebuild it.

 The environment can be edited non-interactively via the `-f` flag, which replaces the contents of the manifest with those of the provided file.